fjcloud/transcript-app/prompt.md

      - Display summary results
      - Copy summary to clipboard
 - **Requirements**:
-  - Use only vanilla JavaScript (no frameworks or libraries)
+  - Use only vanilla JavaScript (no frameworks)
+  - Use PatternFly 5 CSS framework via CDN for Red Hat branding
-  - Create a clean, modern, and user-friendly design
+  - Create a professional, enterprise-grade design
+  - Follow Red Hat design patterns and guidelines
   - Keep the code simple and maintainable

 ## Build and Deployment